IVB107/webdb-i-challenge/queries.md

 ## find all customers that live in London.
 Returns 6 records.

 ## find all customers with postal code 1010.
 Returns 3 customers.
+  select * from customers where postalcode = '1010'

 ## find the phone number for the supplier with the id 11.
 Should be (010) 9984510.
   select phone from suppliers where supplierid = 11